Cybrotrix/JayLabs.Owin.OAuthAuthorization/readme.md

 # Securing Web API end points using OAuth 2.0 and JSON Web Tokens

-In this post we're going to create some simple end points using ASP.NET Web Api using OWIN, that we going to secure using a custom claims attribute.
-We will issue a JSON Web Token, JWT, containing user claims, that the client will use when calling the API.
+In this post we're going to create some simple end points using ASP.NET Web Api with [OWIN](http://owin.org/), that we going to secure using a custom claims attribute.
+We will issue a [JSON Web Token](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html), JWT, containing user claims, that the client will use when calling the API.
-We're going to due this from sratch, not via any of the templates (SPA, Web API).
+We're going to due this from sratch, not via any of the templates (SPA, Web Api).

 ### Scenario
 We have a JavaScript web client that should be able to talk to our API.
 The API requires all requests to be authenticated.